perticascatalin/Research/RelationalPROG/5_practice_report.md

 ## Report on practice (technical details)

 We present a series on experiments concerning the integration of relational reasoning into neural networks.
 Their objective is to explore ways of embedding relational prior knowledge into the design of machine learning models.
-We start by applying relational priors to simple specific tasks which out-of-the-box learning models have difficulties learning and demonstrate experimentally the efficency of exploiting these priors.
+We start by applying relational priors to simple specific (relational) tasks which out-of-the-box learning models have difficulties learning and demonstrate experimentally the efficency of exploiting these priors.

 ...

 ## 10. Neural Problem Solving

+### 10.1 Tasks

+#### 10.1.1 Sorting a List

+**Description**: This task is relational because the outputs depend on how large an element is in comparison to the rest of the elements in the input array.

+**Input**: Array of N unique elements (integers) with values in the range [1,50].

+**Output**: Array of N values specifying the position of each element in the sorted array.

+**EXAMPLE**:

+- 8 out of 10
+- input: 25 19 26 30 16 40 21 23 39 41
+- expect: 5 2 6 7 1 9 3 4 8 10
+- pred:   6 2 5 7 1 9 3 4 8 10

+#### 10.1.2 Longest Increasing Sequence

+**Description**: This task is one of the most simple dynamic programming examples, where the solution to a subproblem - longest sequence up to the ith element (best[i]) is computed based on the previously solved subproblems - longest sequences for 1st, 2nd,... (i-1)th elements (best[1..(i-1)]) provided their values are smaller.
+For this reason, this problem could also be viewed as a task where relational reasoning is required.

+**Input**: Array of N unique elements (integers) with values in the range [1,50].

+**Output**: Array of N values specifying the size of the longest increasing sequence ending with the current element.

+**EXAMPLE**:

+- 9 out of 10
+- input: 25 19 26 30 16 40 21 23 39 41
+- expect: 1 1 2 3 1 4 2 3 4 5
+- pred:   1 1 2 2 1 4 2 3 4 5

-### 10.1 Models
+### 10.2 Models

-#### 10.1.A Multi-label Multi-class Neural Network
+#### 10.2.A Multi-label Multi-class Neural Network

 The model accepts N inputs and M outputs for training and performs standard classification tasks.
 This architecture could be viewed as modelling a fixed seq2seq task or as an array-like input (sample with N features) mapped to an array-like output consisting of various classes of labels (M classes, eg. color, shape and size for M = 3), each with its own set of labels (red, green and blue; small and large, etc.).